 Several non-profits and charities are listed below, including the Westmoreland County InfoLine referral service.
-The free non-profit gives referrals to a variety of programs that will help families and individuals that need short term support, housing, education, or social services.
+The free non-profit gives referrals to a variety of financial assistance programs that will help families and individuals that need short term support, housing, education, or social services.
 They provide short term relief with the goal of helping families improve their standard of living and become more self-sufficient over the long term.
 Some of the programs they offer are below.
 Contact them to learn more about these programs, how to apply, and they also offer additional aid.